An introduction to Redis data types and abstractions

 Updating the score: leader boards

 Just a final note about sorted sets before switching to the next topic.
-Sorted sets scores can be updated at any time.
-Just calling again ZADD against an element already included in the sorted set will update its score (and position) with O(log(N)) time complexity, so sorted sets are suitable when there are tons of updates.
+Sorted sets' scores can be updated at any time.
+Just calling ZADD against an element already included in the sorted set will update its score (and position) with O(log(N)) time complexity.
+As such, sorted sets are suitable when there are tons of updates.

 Because of this characteristic a common use case is leader boards.
-The typical application is a Facebook game where you combine the ability to take users sorted by their high score, plus the get-rank operation, in order to show the top-N users, and the user rank in the leader board (you are the #4932 best score here).
+The typical application is a Facebook game where you combine the ability to take users sorted by their high score, plus the get-rank operation, in order to show the top-N users, and the user rank in the leader board (e.g., "you are the #4932 best score here").

 Bitmaps are not an actual data type, but a set of bit-oriented operations defined on the String type.
 Since strings are binary safe blobs and their maximum length is 512 MB, they are suitable to set up to 232 different bits.

-Bit operations are divided into two groups: constant-time single bit operations, like setting a bit to 1 or 0, or getting its value, and operations in group of bits, for example counting the number of set bits in a given range of bits (population counting).
+Bit operations are divided into two groups: constant-time single bit operations, like setting a bit to 1 or 0, or getting its value, and operations on groups of bits, for example counting the number of set bits in a given range of bits (e.g., population counting).

-One of the biggest advantages of bitmaps is that they are sometimes an extremely space saving way to store informations.
-For example in a system where different users are represented by incremental user IDs, it is possible to remember a single bit information (for example if they want to receive or no the newsletter) of 4 million of users using just 512 MB of memory.
+One of the biggest advantages of bitmaps is that they often provide extreme space savings when storing information.
+For example in a system where different users are represented by incremental user IDs, it is possible to remember a single bit information (for example, knowing whether a user wants to receive a newsletter) of 4 billion of users using just 512 MB of memory.

 > setbit key 10 1 (integer) 1 > getbit key 10 (integer) 1 > getbit key 11 (integer) 0